Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

+- Here I am creating a new variable named BruteForce and assigining two values 'Potential Brute Force' or 'Not brute Force'
 - `source="statsreport.csv"  | eval BruteForce = if('EventCode'="4740","Potential Brute Force", "Not Brute Force")`

   - `source="statsreport.csv"`: Searches through all the results from the `statsreport.csv` file.